TelenorStartIoT/mic-workshops/docs/content/get-started/120-why-use-mic.md

 `Users` and `Thing Types` can be sorted under `domains`.
 Use `sub-domains` to create a domain-tree of which users get different access to parts of your infrastructure.

 These are some of the features included in the Managed IoT Cloud suite.
-I hope you've got an overview of what's in store.
+We hope you now got an overview of what's in store.
 Next we'll start by setting up an IoT device.